Ratings: 'Celebrity Wheel of Fortune' and 'The Chase' Debut Much Better Than 'Mr Mayor'

 Three new series debuted on broadcast TV last night — that is, so long as you count “Celebrity Wheel of Fortune” as a new show.
 The best of the bunch, ratings-wise, was “Celebrity Wheel of Fortune,” which led into “The Chase.”
 Both ABC game shows left Ted Danson’s “Mr. Mayor” in the dust.

-The “Mr. Mayor” start was not a disaster, however: Tina Fey and Robert Carlock’s new sitcom was NBC’s top comedy launch in terms of total viewers since 2017.
+The “Mr. Mayor” start was not a disaster, though — Tina Fey and Robert Carlock’s new sitcom was NBC’s top comedy launch in terms of total viewers since 2017.
+It’s likely “Mr. Mayor” will be more competition for the ABC game shows — and and possibly surpass them — when delayed viewing is tallied.

 ABC won Thursday’s primetime outright.
 Fox was second in the key demo and NBC finished third.
 All of that said, CBS (essentially) aired only reruns last night and ended up in a ratings tie among adults 18-49 with Spanish-language broadcast network Univision.

-Fox’s new Mayim Bialek sitcom, “Call Me Kat,” sunk from Sunday’s series premiere, which immediately followed football.
+Fox’s new Mayim Bialik sitcom, “Call Me Kat,” sunk from Sunday’s series premiere, which immediately followed football.

 Also Read: Ratings: 'The Masked Dancer' Episode 2 Tanks vs Capitol Coverage